Crude Oil & Propane Prices

 What does this mean for Propane?

-Since producers are shutting in wells there will be less propane available to the market place in the long term.
+Since producers are shutting in wells there will be less propane available to the marketplace in the long term.
 This could lead to higher prices.
-It might take a few months before the propane market feels the effects of loss production.
-Inventory levels are relatively high now, but as exports to China increase and lack of production could lead to higher prices for propane come this winter.
-Many propane producers are warning their customers now that product could be tight and prices could rise.
+It might take a few months before the propane market feels the effects of loss of production.
+Inventory levels are relatively high now, but as exports to China increase, and lack of production could lead to higher prices for propane come this winter.
+Many propane producers are warning their customers now that products could be tight and prices could rise.
 Here are price estimates for propane in 2023.

 Our recommendation is to fill up those propane tanks and enjoy historically low prices while you can.